-- i.
-For contracts above £2,001 and up to £20,000 the contracting officer must ensure that market testing is carried out so that the Council attains value for money in procuring supplies, services and works - ii.
+- ii.
 Market testing should be carried out at the frequency and by the method deemed most appropriate by the relevant Head of Service, a record of the method used must be made - iii.
 Recommended methods include: - At least three written competitive quotations or tenders should be invited from suppliers where practicable - E-tendering platforms such as "The Chest" may also be used to conduct the tender process electronically where practicable - iv.
-The Government portal "Contracts Finder" must be used to place a notice for all tenders or requests for competitive quotations for purchases above £25,000 - v.
-Contracts Finder may also be used for opportunities below £25,000 - vi.
-Pre-Approved contractors may be included in the market testing (see guidance at Appendix A)
+Contracts Finder may be used to advertise opportunities below £25,000 - v.
+Pre-Approved contractors may be included in the market testing (see guidance at Appendix A) - vi.
+If other than the lowest quotation is accepted the contracting officer shall record the reason in writing and that record must be kept with the Counci copy of the contract or purchase order - vi Subject to legislative compliance due consideration must be given to the appropriateness of local suppliers being provided with the opportunity to compete; using the principles of positive action (see guidance in App.
+A8).